rdwatters/pmc-is-my-favorite-committee/index.md

 * Total published articles by the end of June 2017: *13*
     * 4 new articles being published by NIPC on June 16th
     * Most recent article: ["Dr. Allen on the Case for Patient-Centered Pathology"](http://www.cap.org/web/home/resources/case-for-patient-centered-pathology)
-    * Next up: Monday, June 5th, article Dr. Richey (RFEC) on "Resident Burnout"
+    * Next up: Monday, June 5th, article Dr. Richey (RFEC) on "Resident Burnout" (first RFEC article)
 * **December 2016** PMC's first article, "Simple Methods for Demonstrating Your Value as a Pathologist"
     * Pageviews: 500; this may seem low, but consider:
         * The public-facing website for cap.org (i.e., "PWS") has a few thousand pages of content